Avishka-Perera/rtsp-processor/ReadMe.md

 # RTSP Processor

-This work contains the required scripts to listen to a Real-Time Streaming Protocol Stream, modify it, and publish a new stream.
+This work contains the required scripts to listen to a Real-Time Streaming Protocol feed, modify it, and publish a new stream.
 This is a commonly required functionality in real-time inferencing scenarios.

 # Installation